jacks-somewhere/FGCUBookLibRooms/README.md

 ## How do I changed the booking date, do not book rooms, book rooms, or my information?
   ### Booking Date
-  - Look for the line "for i in range(3):". the number 3 will be how many days ahead the program moves.
+  - Look for the line "day = 3" near the top of the page. the number 3 will be how many days ahead the program moves.
 Changing this number to 7 will have the program check the rooms 7 days from the current date.
-For example, if the program was started on the 11th with "for i in range(7):".
+For example, if the program was started on the 11th with "day = 7".
 It will try and book a room on the 18th.
   ### Do Not Book Rooms
   - Look for the line "noBookRoomList = [113,116]" near the top of the program.
 To add a room number, add the number and a comma to the list.
 For example, [110,126,113,116] (110 and 126 where added).
 To remove a room, remove the number and it's comma.
 For example, [116] (113 was removed), [] (to have no excluded rooms), or [110,116] (113 was removed and 110 was added).
   ### Book Rooms